Judge rapporteur

-Judge Rapporteur or Judge-Rapporteur is a term for one of Judge in Panel or Chamber of Judges, who is nominated to write case report as rapporteur for other Judges, usually in European courts.
+A judge rapporteur or judge-rapporteur is a judge in a panel or chamber of judges who is nominated to write the case report as rapporteur for other judges, usually in European courts.

 European Court of Human Rights

-In European Court of Human Rights (ECHR), the term Judge Rapporteur is defined under Rule 1(k), 48 and 49 of 'Rules of Court'.
+In the European Court of Human Rights (ECHR), the term judge rapporteur is defined under Rule 1(k), 48 and 49 of 'Rules of Court'.